✺ articles.inqk.net

 Unfortunately, for historical reasons, Janet has two types of bundles.

 First, there are legacy bundles.1 A legacy bundle is made installable by the presence of a file titled project.janet in the bundle root.
 Legacy bundles were developed to work with the Janet Project Manager (commonly referred to as jpm).
-A legacy bundle cannot be installed by the janet binary alone.
+A legacy bundle cannot be installed by the janet binary alone.2

 It is possible for a bundle to be both a legacy bundle and a modern bundle if the bundle includes all the necessary files (a project.janet file, an info file and a bundle script).

-1. a module file written in Janet
+1. a module file in Janet

-3. an executable file written in Janet
+2. an executable file in Janet

 5. a man page file